Sierra Leone National Museum: History since independence

 Sierra Leone gained its independence from the UK in 1961.
 The Sierra Leone Society ceased to exist in 1964.
-In 1967, the year it became the national museum the Monuments and Relics Commission was granted the authority to "acquire, maintain and administer the Sierra Leone Museum founded by the Sierra Leone Society".
+In 1967, the year the Sierra Leone Museum became the national museum, the Monuments and Relics Commission was granted the authority to "acquire, maintain and administer the Sierra Leone Museum founded by the Sierra Leone Society".

 The government has rarely provided much support, and the museum still occupies its original, "temporary" location.
 The German embassy in Freetown provided funds for an extension, opened in 1987, to mark the bicentennial of the founding of Freetown.
 The acting chief curator is Josephine Kargbo.

 Collection

 In 2013, the museum displayed the only known photograph of the Temne guerrilla leader Bai Bureh, who in 1898 started a war against the British.

 University College London's "Reanimating Cultural Heritage: Digital Repatriation, Knowledge Networks and Civil Society Strengthening in Post-Conflict Sierra Leone" project, in conjunction with the Sierra Leonean Ministry of Cultural Affairs, the National Museum and other organizations and museums, has digitised 2000 objects from the museum, along with objects from other sources.